What’s all the fuss about raw honey vs pure honey and its present enzymes? Are they the reason we need to buy expensive honey instead of a cheap one?

 Examples of such enzymes: pancreatic proteases chymotrypsin and trypsin, bromelain (pineapple enzyme), papain (papaya enzyme), fungal proteases, Amylase in mango and Serratia peptidase (the “silk worm”enzyme).

-Honeybees use proteolytic enzymes in their body: three midgut endoproteinase (trypsin, chymotrypsin and elastase) and the exoproteinase leucineaminopeptidase to digest dietary proteins, but their presence in honey was not proved/described since 2012.
+Honeybees use proteolytic enzymes in their bodies: three midgut endoproteinase (trypsin, chymotrypsin and elastase) and the exoproteinase leucineaminopeptidase to digest dietary proteins, but their presence in honey has not been proven/described since 2012.

 The study What Are the Proteolytic Enzymes of Honey and What They Do Tell Us?
 A Fingerprint Analysis by 2-D Zymography of Unifloral Honeys, by Rocco Rossano et al., published in 2012, shows that though they were unrevealed by that time, there are proteolytic activities present in row honey.

-The study’s results suggest that the proteolytic enzymes of honey can significantly change honey protein profile and thereby strongly influence quality and nutritional value of honey and royal jelly.
+The study’s results suggest that the proteolytic enzymes of honey can significantly change the protein profile of honey and thereby strongly influence quality and nutritional value of honey and royal jelly.

 Are enzymes the most important components of honey in terms of antimicrobial activity?